ethsana/sana-docs/docs/access-the-sana/light-nodes.md

 #### Configuration

-In order to configure light node mode, do not disable light mode in your Bee configuration.
+In order to configure light node mode, do not disable light mode in your Ant configuration.

 #### Mode of Operation